We looked at 5 things you must do BEFORE appearing for a project manager interview, earlier.

 Here are few pointers that have helped me personally, and hopefully you’ll find them useful.

 a.
-Take a deep breath while waiting your turn.
+Take a deep breaths while waiting your turn.

 Breath has a phenomenal connection to our mind.
 Taking few deep breaths while you wait to be called in will calm your mind.
 This relaxes your body.
 It becomes easier to smile genuinely.

 Those few minutes before the interview is crucial.